-In most cars, both gas and diesel engines use a four-stroke cycle, but the way the engines work is fundamentally different.
-Both engine types use a four-stroke combustion cycle: intake, compression, power, and exhaust.
+Both gas and diesel engine types use a four-stroke combustion cycle: intake, compression, power, and exhaust.
 However, the details of these steps differ in gas and diesel engines.

 A diesel engine draws in only air on the intake stroke.
 It compresses that air at a much higher ratio — often 14 to 23 times — and then injects diesel fuel into the chamber of super-compressed air.
 Unlike a gas engine, a diesel engine doesn't need a spark plug because the compression ratio is so high that the fuel ignites on its own.
 After the fuel ignites, there is a power stroke and an exhaust stroke similar to those in a gas engine.

-With their advantages in reliability and fuel economy, why aren't diesel engines used in all cars?
-Diesel and gas appeal to different drivers, and diesel isn't appropriate for all situations.
+Diesel and gas appeal to different drivers.
+While diesel offers reliability and some fuel economy advantages, it isn't appropriate for all situations.
 Diesel performs best over long distances at highway speed but not as well in stop-and-start traffic, for instance.

-Alternatively, if you're looking for the most energy/fuel-efficient vehicles for city driving, you might consider a plug-in hybrid or electric vehicle.
+Get more information about how to decide whether you should buy a diesel car.
+Alternatively, if you're looking for the most fuel-efficient vehicles for city driving, you might consider a plug-in hybrid or electric vehicle.
 Learn more about the differences between hybrid vs. electric cars.